compose-x/compose-x-labs/iot/mosquitto-on-edge/README.rst

 Not relying on local hardware for persistence
 ---------------------------------------------

 This will be a repeating point in the IoT series.
-Using AWS ECS Anywhere and local hardware, namely Pis, NUCs etc. is only a mean to an end, but as much as possible, the success criteria for me is to apply the same philosophy of "cattles vs pets": yes, I need hardware to run the applications, but I need not to depend on it and be able to change or replace it quickly from one host to another just like I would in using AWS Fargate.
+Using AWS ECS Anywhere and local hardware, namely Pis, NUCs, etc. is only a mean to an end, but as much as possible, the success criteria for me is to apply the same philosophy of "cattle vs pets": yes, I need hardware to run the applications, but I need not depend on it and be able to change or replace it quickly from one host to another just like I would in using AWS Fargate.

-Working on this project, the final goal evolved as I went, but generally speaking, it has been a lot of fun and very much enjoyed learning new things, getting deeper into IoT and using `AWS ECS Anywhere`_ to establish persistence in the cloud at low cost.
+Working on this project, the final goal evolved as I went, but generally speaking, it has been a lot of fun and very much enjoyed learning new things, getting deeper into IoT, and using `AWS ECS Anywhere`_ to establish persistence in the cloud at a low cost.

 .. _Home Assistant: https://www.home-assistant.io/
 .. _AWS ECS Anywhere: https://aws.amazon.com/ecs/anywhere/